Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 - Billing address
 - One shipping address
 - Sales channels
-  All sale channels that you connect via *BigCommerce* are handled as sub sales channels.
+  All sales channels that you connect via *BigCommerce* are handled as sub sales channels.
 This architecture enables you to run multiple stores in *BigCommerce*.

 Data that is not included in the above list is not included in the order import.
 For example, you may be interested in the following data, which is not part of the order import:
 - Gift wraps